PoCInnovation/Pool2023/Software/README.md

 **Talks:**
 - What makes a developer great ? - [Sam ALBA](https://www.linkedin.com/in/samalba/)

-## :policeman: Day 4 - Authentification & Docker
+## :policeman: Day 4 - Authentication & Docker

 The first part will be dedicated to the implementation of authentication.
 You will see the Json Web Token, passports and the use of sessions.